Souvlaki42/jsx-framework/README.md

-# Didact
+# JSX Framework

 > [!IMPORTANT]
 > This is just a toy framework, it's not meant to be used in production

-A small toy framework I write as I learn how libraries like React work
+A small toy framework like React but way simpler, that I've written as I was learning how libraries like React work

 ## Credits